puppetlabs/puppetlabs-node_manager/README.md

-  environments    Query environment sync status groups          List group information pin             Pin a node to a group unpin           Unpin a node from all groups
+  environments    Query environment sync status groups          List group information pin             Pin a node to a group unpin           Unpin a node from groups

 See 'puppet man node_manager' or 'man puppet-node_manager' for full help.
 ```